MaryBartlett/localisation/README.md

 configuredLocaliser then should have the expected 'translate', 'formatDateTime', 'fornatNumber' and 'formatCurrency'.

-Alternatively you may wish to wrap this as a service - the following block is how we have wrapped it as a localisationService; 'services/localisation' in <a href="https://github.brislabs.com/web/mixrad-app/blob/master/src/services/localisation.js">mixrad-app</a>
+Alternatively you may wish to wrap this as a service - the following block is how we have wrapped it as a localisationService

 ```js
 'use strict';